 You can read more information about the new travel requirements at the following webpage: https://travel.gc.ca/travel-covid.

-Starting October 1, 2022, all COVID-19 border requirements, including vaccination, mandatory use of ArriveCAN, and any testing and quarantine/isolation requirements will end for all travellers entering Canada whether by land, air or sea.
+All COVID-19 border requirements, including vaccination, mandatory use of ArriveCAN, and any testing and quarantine/isolation requirements, are no longer in effect for all travelers entering Canada whether by land, air or sea.

 For information on travelling to Canada, please visit: https://continuingstudies.uvic.ca/help-centre/travelling-to-canada-and-self-isolation

 Many students are requesting to live with vaccinated hosts, and many hosts are requesting vaccinated students.
 To facilitate placements, we are asking both hosts and students to voluntarily disclose whether they are vaccinated or unvaccinated/choose not to disclose.
 This information is confidential and will only be used to match hosts and students who are concerned about vaccination status.

 The UVic Homestay program encourages all students to be fully vaccinated (meaning students have received at least two doses of Health Canada or World Health Organization approved vaccines).
 This will facilitate placement with a local family.
 Additionally, we advise all students to comply with their respective country's vaccination requirements for re-entry instead of relying on a PCR test before leaving.
 This approach can help mitigate the costs associated with testing and other potential challenges in the event of a positive PCR result during the departure test.
 These expenses may include but are not limited to accommodation costs, insurance claims, supplementary aid, and flight alterations.

 The following priority requirements and considerations will be in effect regardless of which phase of BC's Restart Plan that the province is currently in:

 Additional program rules and restrictions may be implemented without notice based on requirements implemented by UVic Health & Safety, the BC Government, the Canadian Government, and other governmental agencies.